just-buildsystem/justbuild/doc/future-designs/upwards-symlinks.md

 - in the output of actions, including output directories,
 - in explicit tree references on `file` roots.

-However, it is not eforced when using an explicit tree reference on a `git` root as input.
+However, it is not enforced when using an explicit tree reference on a `git` root as input.
 The reason is that we want to benefit from the fact that trees are already hashed in git repositories so that we can get values (and harvest cache hits) without ever looking at